Search for Important Questions

 1. Describe the meaning, philosophy, and scope of extension education.

-2. In your opinion which of the mass media of communication is influencing peoples life most of all?
+3. In your opinion which of the mass media of communication is influencing peoples life most of all?

 1. Discuss the Arthavada as per the Mimamsa philosophy.

-3. Explain the nature of Dharma.
+3. Explain the importance of the Vedas.

 1. Aristotle's views on poetry philosophy and history.